tsvetinkv/softuni/README.md

 # softuni
-my js exercises in softuni courses
+all of my things in js courses from softuni